 - Smooth to the touch

-- Flame retardant and self-extinguishing
+- Fire retardant and self-extinguishing

 - Withstands extreme cold and hot temperatures